tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

       - here are some "spinner" images you could use (show them when the search starts, and hide them when the search ends): http://ajaxloaders.net/2012/10/spinner-loading-animations-set-1/

 6) While the app doesn't need to be fully responsive, it should look good on a range of displays.
-    - For example, don't design it just to work on your huge 24" screen at home, as I'll be grading it on a laptop with a much smaller screen
+    - For example, don't design it just to work on your huge 24" screen at home, as I'll be grading it on a laptop with a 15" screen
-    - The main controls of the application must fit in a 1024x768 window
+    - The main controls of the application must fit in a 1200x800 window (or smaller)

 7) Optional Features:
     - Sound: